philippinespire/fish_biodiversity/README.md

 ## Wrangle and Assemble Full Data Set

+These are instructions if you are reading in the data for the first time.
+Once you have done all the following steps successfully, you can just run the whole `fish_biodiveristy/scripts/wangle_cas_si_su_data.R` script.

 1. Clone this repo to your computer
 2. Open RStudio
-    * make sure you are using R 4.2.1 and a 2022 version of R Studio
+    * make sure you are using `R 4.2.1` and a 2022 version of R Studio
-4. Make sure you have all of the dependencies and they are up to date 2022 versions
+3. Make sure you have all of the dependencies and they are up to date 2022 versions
     ```r
     library(tidyverse)
     library(readxl)